HashakGik/BulletHell-RMMV/tutorials/emitter_js.md

 If we were dealing with an enemy emitter, we could stop here and equip an enemy class with it, but for player's use we need to do something more.
 Player's emitters are parsed by {@link BHell.BHell_Emitter_Factory}, which takes care of properly parsing parameters and, most importantly, to implement the ranking mechanics for the emitters (i.e. the `rate` rank will modify the emitter's `period`, while the `power` rank will determine if the emitter should be created or not).

-To allow our players to use our `BHell_Emitter_Probe`, we need to extend {@link BHell.BHell_Emitter_Factory.create} so that it will return an instance of our emitter when it receives a `emitter.type` parameter equal to `"probe"`.
+To allow our players to use our `BHell_Emitter_Probe`, we need to extend {@link BHell.BHell_Emitter_Factory.create} so that it will return an instance of our emitter when it receives an `emitter.type` parameter equal to `"probe"`.
 Since this method is static, we need to extend it by saving the previous implementation in a variable and then call it from the new method:

     var _Emitter_Factory_Create = my.BHell_Emitter_Factory.create;